High CPU and unresponsive servers when DS (All versions) is running behind an F5 Load Balancer

 - Running DS on VMware - if you are running on VMware, you should refer to Very high CPU seen on ForgeRock products running on VMware for ForgeRock's advice on hosting DS on VMware.

-- Running any antivirus or network security scans (particularly if these issues occur on a regular schedule) - if you have antivirus or intrusion detection software running, you should refer to Installation Guide › Preventing Interference With Antivirus Software for advice on preventing interference.
+- Running any antivirus or network security scans (particularly if these issues occur on a regular schedule) - if you have antivirus or intrusion detection software running, you should refer to Antivirus interference for advice on preventing interference.

 Additionally, there is a known issue related to the grizzly.Buffer object: OPENDJ-6681 (Build up of Grizzly TCPNIOConnection objects lead to a FilterChain Exception), which is fixed in DS 6.5.3 and later.